Greece's Tsipras asserts control over party with congress vote

 "You reap what you sow and I hope that we are heading for the refoundation of a new party."

-While most speakers criticized the bailout and government actions, many said the left should move on and not waste the historic opportunity of being in power.
+While most speakers criticised the bailout and government actions, many said the left should move on and not waste the historic opportunity of being in power.

 But Left Platform leader Panagiotis Lafazanis said the bailout deal betrayed the party's principles.